swpenm/bot-education-ocrbot/README.md

 ## To run

-### Get the prereqs (all install links can be found [here](https://github.com/michhar/bot-education/wiki/ODSC-Conference-Syllabus#prerequisites-for-hands-on-labs)):
+### Get the prereqs
+* all install links can be found at the wiki on this repo or https://aka.ms/odscbots:
-* Node.js (installs with npm now)
-* Bot Framework Console Emulator
-* Visual Studio Code or similar tool with intellisense and a debugger
-* (Recommended) Enhanced commad line tools such as Powershell
-* Knowledge of working on the command line in Windows or Unix (pretty much `dir == ls` and `move == mv` and a few others)
-* Git to pull down samples

 ### On command line